 A good practice is to treat data as a product, with built-in governance rules instituted from the beginning.
 Investing more time upfront in identifying and managing big data governance issues will make it easier to provide self-service access that doesn't require oversight of each new use case.

 10. Ensuring data context and use cases are understood

 Enterprises also tend to overemphasize the technology without understanding the context of the data and its uses for the business.

-"There is often a ton of effort put into thinking about big data storage architectures, security frameworks and ingestion, but very little thought put into onboarding users and use cases," said Adam Wilson, CEO of Trifacta, a data wrangling tools provider.
+"There is often a ton of effort put into thinking about big data storage architectures, security frameworks and ingestion, but very little thought put into onboarding users and use cases," said Adam Wilson, CEO of data wrangling tools provider Trifacta.